35.htm

 55mm f2.8 AI Micro-Nikkor, multicoated, this is the lens that most of the images on this web page are made with, Mint-, $275

 200mm F4 Nikkor-Q, coated, non AI, boxed, purchased new by me in late 60's, box.
 I kept a filter on this lens from the beginning; glass perfect.
 Lenscaps.
 Built-in extendable lens shade.
 This lens produced images that ran full page front newspaper cover and double truck inside.
-Ex+, $130
+Mint-, $130

 Reflex-Nikkor 500mm F8 instruction manual, 11 pages, original, $20, copy, $10